Paladinleeds/paladinleeds.github.io/docs/plugins/index.md

     1. :fontawesome-regular-circle-question: - Claim: Partially working, tested by community
     1. :fontawesome-solid-circle-xmark: - Not working at all, tested by developer
     1. :fontawesome-regular-circle-xmark: - Claim: Not working at all, tested by community
-    1. :fontawesome-solid-circle-exclamation: - Untested
+    1. :fontawesome-solid-circle-exclamation: - Will not work on specific device model (due to limitations on the device)
-    1. :fontawesome-solid-circle-radiation: - (Profiles only) Will not work on specific device model (due to limitations on the device)
+    1. :fontawesome-solid-circle-radiation: - Untested

     This will be placed in information for individual plugin functionality, allowing you to see how this functionality is compatible on a per-action basis.
 Notes may also be provided dependent on the ranking.